-- You will be asked to "sign-in" or create a profile to access the document in read-only format.
+Please note: You will be asked to "sign-in" or create a profile to access our codes/standards.

 NFPA is proud to have been the first organization to provide free public access to privately developed codes and standards, and are pleased to see other organizations following our lead.
 There are some who argue that we should do more and immediately make all of our documents available online without any restrictions.
 It is essential that NFPA maintain copyright and the ability to charge for the codes and standards.
 Most of the money NFPA needs to fund our process and other vital mission activities comes from the sale of codes.
 We also derive funding from the sale of related products and services.